-Primary Outcome: Intention-to-Treat (ITT) Analysis of Viral Suppression from Baseline to 6 Months-The original pre-determined primary outcome was VS defined as HIV-1 RNA<400 copies/mL after 6 months of observation, primarily because our prior studies of released HIV prisoners had a lower limit of VS at <400 copies/mL.
-After finalizing study protocols, standard clinical practice used more stringent VS cut-offs (<50 copies/mL) as the lower limit of detection.
-We therefore report findings using maximal VS (<50 copies/mL) as the primary outcome, however, VS<400 copies/mL is also reported.
+Primary Outcome: ITT Analysis of Viral Suppression From Baseline to 6 Months

+The original predetermined primary outcomes were VS defined as HIV-1 RNA <400 copies/mL and <50 copies/mL after 6 months of intervention.
+The choice of VS at <400copies/mL at the study start was because our previous studies of released HIV prisoners had a lower limit of VS at <400 copies/mL.6,13,37 After finalizing study protocols, standard clinical practice used more stringent VS cut-offs (<50 copies/ mL) as the lower limit of detection.
+We therefore report findings the predetermined outcome of using maximal VS (<50 copies/mL) as sole the primary outcome;43 however, VS <400 copies/mL is also reported.
 Using an ITT strategy, the primary outcomes involved a comparison of the changes in maximal VS levels (<50 copies/mL) from baseline to 6 months after release.
-Our hypothesis was that effective treatment of OUD would maintain VS for those already on ART, and for those not on it at the time of enrollment (either by preference while incarcerated due to confidentiality concerns), they might be more likely to initiate it.
-Consequently, the change in VS from baseline to 6 months best reflected how participants would do over time either with or without effective treatment of OUD.
-After dichotomizing VS as suppressed

-(<50 copies/mL) or not, changes in VS were assessed using Welch's t-test using R statistical software, with p<0.05 as being statistically significant.
+Our hypothesis was that effective treatment of OUD would maintain VS for those already on ART, and for those not on it at the time of enrollment (either by preference while incarcerated due to confidentiality concerns), they might be more likely to initiate it.^{11,44} Consequently, the change in VS from baseline to 6 months best reflected how participants would do over time either with or without effective treatment of OUD.
+After dichotomizing VS as suppressed (<50 copies/mL) or not, changes in VS were assessed using Welch t test using R statistical software,45 with P < 0.05 as being statistically significant.